-Mother Mother at #Ufest2016, Mount Royal University
+Mother Mother on stage for #UFest2016 at the Amphitheatre, Mount Royal University, Calgary.

 In any case, a beautiful setting for Mother Mother, one of the best of fine Canadian Indie bands, to be headlining at #Ufest2016.
 The Vancouver-based band was playing after sets by Ria Mae from Halifax, local act Bad Animal and folk-electro-rock artist, T. Nile to celebrate the beginning of MRU’s new academic year.

 The Guldemond siblings, Ryan (vocals & guitar) and Molly (vocals & keyboard) together with Jasmin Parkin (vocals & keyboard), Jeremy Page (bass) and Ali Siadat (drums) were back again in Calgary.
-Not too long since the five-piece had last gig, in July, at the Stampede.
+Not too long since the five-piece had their last gig, in July, at the Stampede.
 They must like it here in CowTown.
 The feeling was mutual amongst the big crowd of students gathered between water’s edge and the Big Rock beer garden.

 Mother Mother’s set started up with Reaper Man, one of several highlights from Very Good Bad Thing, released by Universal Music Canada in 2014.
 This got the drinkers to finish off their beer and head down to the stage front.
 The band progressed through some other songs from their current album, like I Go Hungry, Modern Love and and the catchy, poppy, sing-along Monkey Tree.
 Let’s Fall in Love from The Sticks and O My Heart, the opening track from the same-titled 2008 album were next.